JetBrains/kotlin-multiplatform-dev-docs/topics/overview/kmp-overview.md

 Kotlin Multiplatform is a technology that allows reusing code across Android, iOS, desktop, web, and server-side while integrating with native code where needed.

+## Discover Kotlin Multiplatform

-You can find case studies of big companies who already enjoy the benefits of shared code on our [overview page](https://www.jetbrains.com/kotlin-multiplatform/).
+You can find case studies of big companies who already enjoy the benefits of shared Kotlin code on our [overview page](https://www.jetbrains.com/kotlin-multiplatform/).

-There is also a wealth of smaller sample apps, in our [curated sample list](multiplatform-samples.md), as well as in the GitHub [kotlin-multiplatform-sample](https://github.com/topics/kotlin-multiplatform-sample) topic.
+There is also a wealth of smaller sample apps in our [curated sample list](multiplatform-samples.md), as well as in the GitHub [kotlin-multiplatform-sample](https://github.com/topics/kotlin-multiplatform-sample) topic.

+Finally, you can look for multiplatform libraries that may solve your problems on [klibs.io](https://klibs.io/).

-## Learning about Kotlin Multiplatform
+## Learning the basics

 Our [Get started](get-started.topic) page lays out the primary use cases: you can choose the one that is closest to your situation and get into the corresponding tutorial for KMP beginners.